ricklentz/whirlybird/README.md

 Orthogonal frequency-division multiplexing (OFDM) is a method of digital signal modulation in which a single data stream is split across several separate narrowband channels at different frequencies to reduce interference and crosstalk.
 Whirlybird assumes dual band (2.4 and 5.8 GHz) reception of OFDM frames intentionally interspersed with a frequency hopping spread spectrum (FHSS) control signal.

 ## Initial Requirements (RF to ByteStream)
-Identify the strongest OFDM centerband transmission
-Use an FFT to shift the OFDM symbols into the frequency domain
+Identify the strongest OFDM centerband transmission (OFDM Video Carrier) Use a FFT to shift the OFDM symbols into the frequency domain
 Identify the OFDM signal parameters for coarse frequency correction and channel estimation
 Correct for fine frequency offset
 Capture the packet stream